Sri Lanka Close On Victory In Second Bangladesh Test - UrduPoint

 Sri Lanka Close On Victory In Second Bangladesh Test

-Chittagong, (APP - UrduPoint / Pakistan Point News - 2nd Apr, 2024) Prabath Jayasuriya took two wickets as Sri Lanka looked to finish off hosts Bangladesh and claim another resounding victory in the second and final Test on Tuesday.
+Chittagong, (APP - UrduPoint / Pakistan Point News - 2nd Apr, 2024) Prabath Jayasuriya, Lahiru Kumara and Kamindu Mendis each claimed two wickets as Sri Lanka came within grasp of another resounding victory in the second and final Test on Tuesday.

-Bangladesh were 132-4 at tea on the fourth day in Chittagong, still trailing by 379 runs.
+Bangladesh were 268-7 at stumps on the fourth day in Chittagong, still needing 243 runs for an improbable win.

+Mehidy Hasan Miraz played an unbeaten knock of 44 to take the game into the fifth day with Taijul islam accompanying him on 10.

-Mominul Haque was the only batsman to put up a fight, making 50 off 56 balls before he was dismissed by the spinner Jayasuriya in the last over of the session.
+Mominul Haque was the only other batsman to put up a fight, making 50 off 56 balls before he was dismissed by the spinner Jayasuriya in the last over before tea break.

-Shakib Al Hasan on 14 was batting with Liton Das on none at the break.
+Shakib Al Hasan and Liton Das put on 61 runs for the fifth wicket after Mominul's dismissal.

+Off-spinner Kamundu broke the stand as Nishan Madushka took a brilliant reflex catch at silly point to dismiss Shakib for 36.

+Liton got the bottom edge in an attempt for a pull shot off Kumara to depart three overs later for 38.

 Jayasuriya bowled Mahmudul to break the 37-run opening stand.

-Zakir gave a catch to Dhananjaya de Silva off Vishwa Fernando at slip and Lahiru Kumara clipped the bail of Najmul's off-stump.
+Zakir gave a catch to Dhananjaya de Silva off Vishwa Fernando at slip, and Lahiru clipped the bail of Najmul's off-stump.

 Resuming on 102-6, Sri Lanka batted for a little over an hour to add 55 runs to their overnight score before declaring at 157-7.